ansible/receptor/docs/source/connecting_nodes.rst

 If we start the backends for each of these configurations, this will form a three-node mesh.
 Notice `bar` and `fish` are not directly connected to each other.
 However, the mesh allows traffic from `bar` to pass through `foo` to reach `fish`, as if `bar` and `fish` were directly connected.

-From three terminals we can start this example by using the docker container we provide on quay.io
+From three terminals we can start this example by using the container we provide on quay.io

 .. code::